 Employees may communicate with one another regarding union business via electronic mail, fax, telephone, and campus mail; such communication must be kept at a minimum and shall be limited to short messages.
 The Union may communicate with bargaining unit employees via mass communication using the University's electronic mail system a total of fifteen (15) times per calendar year.
-The Union shall notify the Office of Staff Relations at least five (5) days ahead of a mass email communication which utilizes the

-University's electronic mail system for initial distribution.
-"Utilizes the University's electronic mail system for initial distribution" specifically refers to email messages which the Union asks the University to send on the Union's behalf.
-The Union will send a copy of said mass communication to the Office of Staff Relations at least twenty-four (24) hours before the desired distribution date and University Human Resources will send the mass email communication.
+The Union shall notify the Office of Staff Relations at least five (5) days ahead of a mass email communication which utilizes the University's electronic mail system for initial distribution.
+"Utilizes the University's electronic mail system for initial distribution.
+"Utilizes the University's electronic mail system for initial distribution.
+"Utilizes the University's electronic mail system for initial distribution.
+"Utilizes the University's electronic mail system for initial distribution.
+"Utilizes the University's electronic mail system for initial distribution specifically refers to email messages the Union asks the University to send on the Union's behalf.
+The Union will send a copy of said mass email communication to the Office of Staff Relations at least twenty-four (24) hours before the desired distribution date and University Human Resources will send the mass email communication.

 Section 6.
-New Employee Orientation
+New Employee Information

-The Union shall be granted twenty (20) minutes at the end of the morning session at the Department of University Human Resources (UHR) New Employee Orientation, or new employee orientation conducted by a specific department in lieu of the UHR orientation, to make a presentation to all newly-hired employees represented by the Union regarding the MOU, employee rights, benefits, and obligations for employees.
-However, it is understood that there shall only be one twenty (20) minute AFSCME presentation at any orientation session.
+The Union shall be granted twenty (20) minutes at the end of the morning session at the Department of University Human Resources (UHR) new employee orientation, or new employee orientation conducted by a specific department in lieu of the UHR orientation, to make a presentation to all newly-hired employees represented by the Union regarding the MOU, employee rights, benefits, and obligations for employees.
+However, it is understood that there shall only be one twenty- (20-) minute AFSCME presentation at any orientation session.